nyannkov/Psgino/MML.md

 |-----------------|-------------|
 | &lt;time-unit&gt; | Specifies the time unit, ranging from 0 to 8192.
 The default value is 0. <br>• `0`: The values specified in $A, $H, $D, $F, and $R are interpreted as milliseconds. <br>• `1-8192`: The time unit is set to note-length.
 For example, if $U4 is specified, the values correspond to the length of a quarter note. |

+**NOTE:**
-*Note: To scale the envelope shape proportionally with tempo changes, specify the time unit in note-length.*
+To scale the envelope shape proportionally with tempo changes, specify the time unit in note-length.

 **Example:**